 The New Masters of The Two Seas

-According to Global Firepower index for the year 2021, the Egyptian Navy is ranked the seventh strongest navy fleet in the world.
+According to the Global Firepower Index for the year 2021, the Egyptian Navy is ranked the seventh strongest navy fleet in the world.
 That makes Egypt the strongest maritime power in the Mediterranean and the Red Sea basins.
 Turkey and Greece, Egypt’s immediate neighbors in the eastern Mediterranean, respectively fall at the 20th and the 23rd positions on the same index.
 The historically powerful Italian and French navies are respectively ranked at the 11th and 17th positions.
 Meanwhile, Egypt’s Red Sea neighbors on both the Asian and African shores got a very deteriorated ranking; in the hundreds.

 On one hand, the north fleet is designed to cope with the growing geopolitical conflicts in the eastern Mediterranean region over maritime zones and hydro-energy resources.
 Its primary mission is to protect Egypt’s economic interests, especially the newly built gas fields and the cross-continental electricity network connecting Egypt, Israel, Cyprus, and Greece via the Mediterranean.
-In addition, the north fleet is trained and equipped to control the flow of illegal immigration from North Africa to Europe.
+In addition, the northern fleet is trained and equipped to control the flow of illegal immigration from North Africa to Europe.